gyamada619/delprof/README.md

 `frequency_modifier`                                        | Can be `1-365`, `1-52`, etc.                                  | String | nil
 `flags`                                        | Flags to modify DelProf2 run. (`/d`, `/ed`)                                  | String | nil

+See [the DelProf2 docs](https://helgeklein.com/free-tools/delprof2-user-profile-deletion-tool/) for more info.

+### Example Resource Use In Recipe

 ```ruby
 delprof 'Install' do
     install_dir 'C:\\delprof\\'
     action :install
 end
 ```

-See [the DelProf2 docs](https://helgeklein.com/free-tools/delprof2-user-profile-deletion-tool/) for more info.

 ## Testing